-The forestry and logging sector is dominated by logging companies, which totaled 639 reporting units and 6,003 employees in 2015.
-The logging industry, with a statewide annual average wage of $48,372 in 2015, pays about the same as the average wage of $48,320 for all industries.
+The largest industry in the forestry and logging subsector is logging, which totaled 600 reporting units and 4,744 employees in 2020.
+The logging industry, with a statewide annual average wage of $53,983 in 2020, pays a little less than the average wage of $59,927 for all industries.
 Major occupations in this industry include loggers, equipment operators, truck drivers, and fallers and buckers.
-A few companies in the logging industry use heavy-lift helicopters.
+Logging shows a similar seasonality to the overall sector, except with less volatility.

-The second-largest group of employment in forestry and logging is timber tract operations, employing 3,709 on an annual average basis in 2015.
-Timber tract operations employment is dominated by government employment.
-In 2015, 3,148 federal workers and 185 state workers managed government forest lands.
-The remaining 377 were in the private sector.
-In addition to forest workers, many occupations in this industry are managerial or professional and require a high level of education.
-Wages, therefore, are relatively high – $71,365 on an annual average basis in 2015.
+The second-largest industry of employment in forestry and logging is timber tract operations, employing 4,105 on an annual average basis in 2020.
+Timber tract operations employment is largely government employment.
+In 2020, 3,640 federal workers and 162 state workers managed government forestlands.
+The remaining 303 were in the private sector.
+In addition to forest workers, many occupations in this industry are managerial or professional and require a high level of experience and education.
+Wages, therefore, are relatively high – $79,299 in 2020.

-Some of the long-term decline in employment was due to increased mechanization.
+Some of the long-term decline in employment in forestry and logging was due to increased mechanization.
 A simple way to look at the efficiency created by mechanization is to look at the volume of timber harvested per logging worker.
-There was an average of 550,000 board feet harvested per logging worker in 1990.
-By 2015, that figure had risen to 631,000.
+There was an average of 550,400 board feet harvested per logging worker in 1990.
+By 2020, that figure had risen to 764,100 board feet per worker.

 Support Activities for Forestry